Materials-Consortia/materials-consortia.github.io/index.md

 All of our work is openly available under the [Materials-Consortia](https://github.com/Materials-Consortia/){:target="_blank"} organization on GitHub and we welcome all contributions.

-Besides GitHub, we use [Slack](https://optimade.slack.com) for developer communication.
-If you wish to join the workspace, please feel free to use [this invite link](https://join.slack.com/t/optimade/shared_invite/zt-rf1kjcxj-gpFfJH0WnAkafWMrxz4paA).

 We would love to help you create and register your own OPTIMADE API implementations and hear your feedback on the specification.
-We meet monthly in the "OPTIMADE" room on Jitsi; everyone is welcome to join the discussion, please feel free to reach out on the mailing list
+We meet monthly [Jitsi](https://meet.jit.si) (join with the room code `OPTIMADE`); everyone is welcome to join the discussion, please feel free to reach out on the mailing list
 `dev[at]optimade.org` to register your interest.
 The next meeting will take place on {% include {{ page.next_meeting }} %}.

+Besides GitHub, we use [Slack](https://optimade.slack.com) for developer communication.
+If you wish to join the workspace, please feel free to use [this invite link](https://join.slack.com/t/optimade/shared_invite/zt-rf1kjcxj-gpFfJH0WnAkafWMrxz4paA).

 With the support of [CECAM](https://www.cecam.org){:target="_blank"}, we hold [annual workshops](https://www.cecam.org/search#stq=%22Open%20Databases%20Integration%20for%20Materials%20Design%22&stp=1){:target="_blank"} to discuss and develop the specification and related ideas.
 The latest 2021 workshop was held virtually between June 7th and June 11th, with sessions accommodating multiple timezones.